Mastering JavaScript Operators: A Complete Guide with Examples

 || Logical OR#

-It also works as a control-flow operator: it will return the first truthy value.
-If none of the values are truthy, it will return the final value.
+As a control-flow operator, it returns the first truthy value.
+If none are truthy, it returns the last value.

 // As a logical operator: